 I can join a group of peers on a day-long trip.
 I can plan a trip incorporating weather, navigation and tidal information.
-I can assist a suitably qualified sea-kayaker in group management and rescues.
+I can assist a suitably qualified sea kayaker in group management and rescues.
 I have access to the necessary equipment.
 I have the skills to safely manage my kayak on coastal trips in L3 conditions.
 I can launch and land in small surf.
 I can rescue myself unassisted from a capsize in deep water.

 I understand the effects of wind, wave, tide and coastal features on the sea kayak.
 I can summon outside rescue assistance.
-I understand how to reduce my impact on the environment and wildlife while sea-kayaking.
+I understand how to reduce my impact on the environment and wildlife while sea kayaking.
+I can identify the next step involved in the Canoeing Ireland Sea Kayak Skills Awards.